 "The Lord made a covenant with [soundly sleeping] Abram and said, "To your descendants I give this land, from the river of Egypt to the great river, the Euphrates - the land of the Kenites, Kenizzites, Kadmonites, Hittites, Perizzites, Rephaites, Amorites, Canaanites, Girgashites and Jebusites.
 [Genesis 15:18-21]. – That was well over three thousand years ago, and it has not come to pass since.
 They have not got or taken all of it so far, after all these thousands of years.

 A woman from a God-forbidden people, the Moabites, became an ancestor of David.
 The Moabites were bred by Abraham's relative Lot and daughers of Lot.
 They made him dead drunk and had sex with him - The Bible tells these daughters wanted to have children with dad.
 God's "no to Moabites" was no barrier that counted when the Moabite woman Ruth was welcomed in the camp and became one of the appreciated ancestors of David.
 David was born, took another man's wife by having her husband slaughtered - and got Solomon "who had wisdom" - but not more than that he made the whole dynasty fall asunder.

 Beware of the soap opera.
 As for wisdom literature that is attributed to Solomon, the Bible Proverbs are compilations that owe much to Egyptian collections and others in countries around Israel, says the Encyclopedia Britannica.
 Take a look as you like.

-❖ If you gullibly believe every so-called big guy in the Bible was much to hail in every way, you must be mistaken.
+❋ Gullibly believing that every so-called big guy in the Bible was much to hail in every way, means being mistaken.

 Darrow, Clarence.
 Absurdities of the Bible, ed.
 E. Haldeman-Julius.
 Girard, KA: Haldeman-Julius Publications, Little Blue Book No. 1637, nd.